 In 2011, Nick line produced a film called “Boys of Abu Ghraib,” starring Sean Astin (Lord of the Rings, Rudy).
-“Boys of Abu Ghraib,” which was filmed in New Mexico, showed at select AMC theaters around the country in 2014.
-It is now widely available on iTunes & Video on Demand.
+“Boys of Abu Ghraib,” which was filmed in New Mexico, showed at select AMC theaters around the country in 2014 and is currently available on Netflix.

 In 2012, Nick traveled to New York City to line produce feature films: “The Challenger,” starring recently departed Oscar-nominee Michael Clarke Duncan (Green Mile) and “Contest,” starring Kenton Duty of the Disney Channel show “Shake it Up!”.
 “Contest” premiered at the Mill Valley Film Festival in 2013 and then aired on the Cartoon Network.
 “Contest” is currently available on Netflix.

 In 2013, Nick worked in Los Angeles as a UPM on a Japanese/American film called “Masterless,” the story of an architect whose personal tragedies lead him into a mysterious Japanese spirit world.

 When not working, Nick likes to travel the world, having recently backpacked in Indonesia, Australia, New Zealand, Costa Rica and Israel.